lter/LTER-core-metabase/docs/populate.md

 #### Schema `lter_metabase`

+There are three broad types of tables in `lter_metabase`:

+- `EML`-prefixed tables: contain controlled vocabularies specified by the EML schema, or network-level CVs to which sites rarely add, such as units.

+- `List`-prefixed tables: contain controlled vocabularies specific to a site such as personnel and sampling sites.

+- `DataSet`-prefixed tables: contain information used to create or update specific datasets.

-Generally, you will only need to populate controlled-vocabulary parent tables (tables starting with EML) once at the beginning.
-You might need to update site-specific parent tables (tables ending with List) periodically.
+Generally, you will only need to populate tables starting with EML once at the beginning and/or use the pre-loaded CVs that come with LTER-core-metabase.
+You might need to update tables starting with List or site-specific CVs periodically.
 You will need to update dataset-specific tables (the rest) with every new dataset or new revision to old datasets.

 #### Schema `pkg_mgmt`